How Did Germany React To The Conditions Of This Clause

 The Role of Collective Memory

 The way in which the war guilt clause is remembered and interpreted has evolved over time.
 In the immediate aftermath of World War I, it was a source of resentment and anger.
-However, in recent decades, there has been a greater willingness to confront the past and acknowledge Germany's responsibility for the war.
+That said, in recent decades, there has been a greater willingness to confront the past and acknowledge Germany's responsibility for the war.

 Professional Insights